-A private funeral service will be held in P. & K. MacDonald Funeral Home Chapel with Rev. Dr. Lennett J. Anderson officiating.
+Funeral service will be held 10 a.m.
+Saturday, July 16 in P. & K. MacDonald Funeral Home Chapel with Rev. Dr. Lennett J. Anderson officiating.
 Interment will be in Brookside Cemetery, New Glasgow.

 Donations may be made in Paul’s memory to the Nova Scotia SPCA or Heart and Stroke Foundation of Nova Scotia.

 “Smooth seas do not make a skillful sailor.”
 African Proverb